 Each time, my focus is on maintaining the flavor and enjoyment factor of the food but finding ways to remove refined sugars, oils, fats, and so on.

-So, naturally, it was time for me to take a look at my pumpkin spice latte recipe.
+So, naturally, it was time for me to take a look at the pumpkin spice latte.

 Because a healthy pumpkin spice latte that’s just as good as a Starbucks pumpkin spice latte would just let me win at life.

 Never made homemade pumpkin spice latte?